ErikThorsell/GSFC_Internship/azel/README.md

  - That trakl or flagr is turned on for the antenna.
  - An up-to-date version of the file ``antenna.cat`` that holds a sumary of all the antennas' specifications.
 This file should be placed in ``src/``.
+ - The Python library [numpy](http://www.numpy.org/, "Numpy") in order to find the least square solution.
+ - The Python library [mathplotlib](http://matplotlib.org/, "Mathplotlib") in order to utilize the ``--graph`` flag and get good looking graphs.
+(More about this below.)

 The folders ``skds`` and ``logs`` are currently present in this folder and are populated with data for 5 sessions.